 1. An individual may complete their state’s standard health care proxy form

-Some states combine their standard health care proxy and living will forms into a single advance directive form.
+Some states combine their standard health care proxy, and living will form into a single advance directive form.
 Whether one or two separate documents, all states allow an individual to name a person as their representative for health care decision-making.

 State formalities differ from one to another.
 But, besides the principal’s signature, many states also require the presence and signature of two adult witnesses or a notary.
 Some require two adult witnesses and a notary public, whereas others require the signature of the principal, the signature of your health care agent, and the signature of two witnesses.

 If an individual completes their state’s statutory form, then they will know their durable power of attorney for health care paperwork follows their state’s guidelines and laws.

 An individual can usually download these health care proxy forms via the states:

 They can also download state-specific advance directive forms with instructions from the National Hospice and Palliative Care Organization’s CaringInfo website.